raspberrypilearning/image-id-coral/en/step_5.md

 --- /task ---

-Now the image needs to be run through the model, to see how closely it matches any of the classes, the model has been trained with.
+Now the image needs to be run through the model, to see how closely it matches any of the classes the model has been trained with.

 --- task ---